tajhans/ego/README.md

 # ego
-Track how many lines and time you've spent working in a directory.
+Track how many lines you've added and how time you've spent working in a directory.